theSage21/openJudge/README.md

 - [x] Login/Logout user system
 - [x] Score Calculation
 - [x] Leaderboard
-- [ ] Contest Analysis
+- [x] Contest Analysis

 Benchmarks
 ----------

 On running `siege -c 100 -t 1M -b http://192.168.0.5:8080` we get the following results.
-Keep in mind that it is is over localhost with 100 concurrent users hitting the site simultaneously without any delay.
+Keep in mind that it is is over local network with 100 concurrent users hitting the site simultaneously without any delay.
+The default server can support up to 50 people simultaneously without issues.
+More people than that will need some server like `paste`.
+Here is the output of siege for those interested.

 ```
 Transactions:                  53910 hits